Table of Contents

 Measuring the impressions, tweets and reach

 Once the report has been cleaned, it is time for the fun part: interpreting the results and comparing them with other reports.
 We have made the report for @BrandUSA with mentions since October 2018 so we have enough data to “play”.
 You can create your own Twitter Impact Report.
 Also, you can run a Tweet Binder report to track other people’s Twitter mentions.
 Our reports are not limited to the mentions to your account, you can run a report for any account.
+In fact, you can use the advanced Twitter search to create a report on several accounts.

 If you are a Tweet Binder PRO user, you can create a real time Twitter report and the stats and binders will be updated on their own.
 Moreover, the reports include the most complete metrics.
 More Twitter metrics will be treated in another post for they are very important.
 Both metrics combined will give you a full overview of the activity of any account on Twitter.
 Please, feel free to contact us if you need more information or if you want to learn more about how to track Twitter mentions.
 We will be more than happy to help you.